carbon-language/carbon-lang/flang/documentation/Calls.md

 1. Marshal effective argument addresses (or values for `VALUE`/`%VAL()`) into registers.
 1. Marshal `CHARACTER` argument lengths in additional value arguments for `CHARACTER` effective arguments not passed via descriptors.
-1. Marshal an extra argument for the `CHARACTER` result length when calling a `CHARACTER`-valued function, if there is a chance that it might be assumed-length or could be called over an implicit interface.
+1. Marshal an extra argument for the length of a `CHARACTER` function result if the function is F77ish.
 1. Marshal an extra argument for the function result's descriptor, if it needs one.
 1. Set the "host instance" (static link) register when calling an internal